The oldest public wildflower garden in the United States

 Below: The fruit is a pale green berry about 1/2 inch wide with 3 angles that appear as 6 due to the joint lines between the three carpels of the flower.
 It is pulpy but not juicy and contains the seeds.
 Shown here in the ripening stage.

 Below: During the Garden curatorship of Martha Crone there was an extensive bed of Large-flowered Trillium in the Woodland Garden as this image of April 29, 1952 illustrates.
-Today there are many groupings of this species at various places in the Woodland Garden, but none with the extent of this former group.
+Today there are many groupings of this species at various places in the Woodland Garden, but none with the extent of this former group on the West hillside which is approximately where Eloise Butler first planted the species.

 It is native mainly to east-central Minnesota which is the plant's most western approach in the U.S. In Canada it appears from Ontario eastward.
 Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflorum and T. nivale.